-It’s hard to believe it’s been seven years since we moved all our furniture into our garage and turned our home into a fair trade bazaar.
-That first year, we opened our doors to neighbors and friends to come and shop in a way that connected us back with the people who made our gifts as much as the people who receive them.
+It’s hard to believe it’s been nine years since our founder, Cheryl Lynn Cain, moved all her furniture into her garage and turned her home into a fair trade bazaar.
+That first year, doors were opened to neighbors and friends to come and shop in a way that connected us back with the people who made our gifts as much as the people who receive them.
 We were able to buy wares from co-ops that rescue people the human trafficking industry and deplorable factory environments, as well as know that artisans were being paid a fair wage for their work, bringing hope and dignity to their village.
 This way of consuming has become what we call shopping transformationally rather than transactionally.

 Feel free to invite friends, co-workers and neighbors as we together put hope back into our holidays.